simensov/umva/README.md

-## Work from 2.680 labs and project
+## Work from 2.680 labs and project :speedboat:

 Coding in C++.
 Using MOOS-IvP modules: